 By: Jim McKenzie

-There is a great commercial out by FedEx that I think is absolutely hilarious.
+There was a great commercial out by FedEx a few years ago that I think is absolutely hilarious.
 A company leader is giving a seminar to his employees.
 Here’s the script (or search for it on Youtube).

 Trainer (holding a lemming in his hands): “Does everyone know what this is?”